-There are so many things to do in Brisbane you could quite easily spend a week or two exploring this lively city which thrives with fun activities, retail shops and iconic landmarks.
+There are so many things to do in Brisbane you could quite easily spend a week or two exploring this lively city which thrives with fun activities, retail shops, and iconic landmarks.

 Brisbane is the capital city of Queensland on the southeast coast of Australia.
 Brisbane is quite a large city that is divided into a number of different areas by the Brisbane River.

-If you’re driving north from the Gold Coast, it takes approximately 1-hour to reach Brisbane City or if you’re heading south from the Sunshine Coast it takes around 1 hour and 20 minutes.
+If you’re driving north from the Gold Coast, it takes approximately 1 hour to reach Brisbane City or if you’re heading south from the Sunshine Coast it takes around 1 hour and 20 minutes.

 Whether you’re coming from abroad or taking an internal flight within Australia, you’ll fly into Brisbane Airport.
-From here you can grab any taxi or take the train and make your way into the city.
+From here you can grab a taxi or take the train and make your way into the city.

-Brisbane City is only about 18 minutes drive from Brisbane Airport, depending on traffic.
+Brisbane City is only about 18 minute’s drive from Brisbane Airport, depending on traffic.

-Search All → Flights to Brisbane on Skyscanner.com
+Search All → Flights to Brisbane

 If you plan to visit the southern areas of Brisbane you can get off the train at Southbank Station or South Brisbane Station.

 5 AWESOME THINGS TO DO IN BRISBANE

 Standing proud in the heart of the city, this bridge is quite spectacular and one of the best things to do in Brisbane.

-Talking of the Story Bridge, if you’re in the are you must also drop down and explore Howard Smith Wharf.
+Talking of the Story Bridge, if you’re in the area you must also drop down and explore Howard Smith Wharf.

-Plan a night out, exploring what Howard Smith Wharf has to offer, sampling some of the food and drink from the bars and restaurants along the wharf or after a long day of exploring the city, stop off here for a breather on the water.
+Plan a night out, exploring what Howard Smith Wharf has to offer, sampling some of the food and drink from the bars and restaurants along the wharf, or after a long day of exploring the city, stop off here for a breather on the water.

 With comfortable outside seating as well as grassy areas to relax on, this area of Brisbane is a great way to spend a couple of hours.

 RELATED ARTICLE: 3 DAY MELBOURNE ITINERARY

 Running right through the city, this lively street is full of all your favorite shops that have everything you may need.

 It’s very easy to see away an entire day, dotting in and out of the many shops along Queen Street and making it one of the best places to visit in Brisbane.

-Lone Pine Koala Sanctuary is one of the most popular and highly rated Koala Sanctuaries in the country.
+Lone Pine Koala Sanctuary is one of the most popular and highly-rated Koala Sanctuaries in the country.
 An 18-hectare Koala Sanctuary located in the Brisbane suburb of Fig Tree Pocket.